OPS-E2E-PPE/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Security/Get-Acl.md

 ### System.String

-You can pipe a string that contains a path to `Get-Acl`.
+You can pipe a string that contains a path to this cmdlet.

 ## OUTPUTS

+### System.Security.AccessControl.FileSecurity

+### System.Security.AccessControl.DirectorySecurity

-### System.Security.AccessControl.FileSecurity, System.Security.AccessControl.DirectorySecurity, System.Security.AccessControl.RegistrySecurity
+### System.Security.AccessControl.RegistrySecurity

-`Get-Acl` returns an object that represents the ACLs that it gets.
+This cmdlet returns an object that represents the ACLs that it gets.
 The object type depends upon the ACL type.

 ## NOTES